1 person critical, 3 others hurt after central Las Vegas crash

-One person is in critical condition and three others were injured after a Tuesday night crash in the central valley.
+One person was in critical condition and three others were injured after a Tuesday night crash in the central valley.

 The crash was reported about 10:45 p.m. at Decatur Boulevard and Pennwood Avenue, according to Metropolitan Police Sgt.
 Robert Stauffer.

-Witnesses told police a Mercury sedan traveling southbound on Decatur ran a red light and collided with a Honda sedan traveling westbound on Pennwood, Stauffer said.
+Police say a Mercury sedan traveling southbound on Decatur ran a red light and struck a Honda sedan traveling westbound on Pennwood.

-Both drivers showed signs of impairment and speed appears to be a factor in the crash, he said.

 Here's the briefing from Sgt.
 Robert Stauffer of Metro's fatal detail. pic.twitter.com/QqaNKGTaeG